 Several years ago, I gave my first keynote speech at the AUSTSWIM conference in New Zealand.
 It was something that I had desired for a long time, having attended many keynotes at conferences and watched countless TED talks.
 I always admired people who could get up and present with passion and emotion and get the point across so clearly that it continued to resonate with me long after the presentation.
 It consistently wowed me, just like when I went to aerobics (before I became an instructor) and when I attended workshops (before I became a presenter).
 I have always fantasized about one day doing my keynote.
-So when I was asked to do the conference in NZ, I initially jumped with excitement, and then the realization of the task ahead freaked me out.
+So when I was asked to do the conference in NZ, I initially jumped with excitement, and then the realisation of the task ahead freaked me out.
 Having enjoyed so many brilliant keynotes, I now needed to step up to the task of how I was going to accomplish something that I was genuinely proud of.

 Preparation Is Key